KyryloKuzyk/PrimeTween/README.md

 }
 ```

 > While PrimeTween never allocates memory at runtime, the async/await feature in C# is allocating: awaiting an async method allocates a small amount of garbage.
-Consider using [UniTask](https://github.com/Cysharp/UniTask) to address this language limitation.
+Likewise, StartCoroutine() also allocates GC.
+> For performance-intensive code paths, use Sequence instead of async methods and Coroutines.

 Controlling tweens